runely/calendar-homey/README.md

 # IcalCalendar

-Monitor ical url and check if events are ongoing or starting soon
+The IcalCalendar can trigger on your calendar events to let you know when events starts

 ## Setup

-- Install app from Homey store
 - Open settings and paste in url to ics file

 ## Usage

-### ConditionCard "Event is ongoing"
+### ConditionCard "Event is ongoing" (will check if specified event is|isn't ongoing)
-- Add card as a condition
+- Add card as a condition in a flow
-- Choose which event
+- Choose the event

-### ConditionCard "Event starts in"
+### ConditionCard "Event starts in" (will check if specified event starts|doesn't start in when specified)
-- Add card as a condition
+- Add card as a condition in a flow
 - Choose when
-- Choose which event
+- Choose the event

+### ConditionCard "Any event is ongoing" (will check if any event is|isn't ongoing)
+- Add card as a condition in a flow

+### ConditionCard "Any event starts in" (will check if any event starts|doesn't start in when specified)
+- Add card as a condition in a flow
+- Choose when

+### Trigger "Any event starts" (will trigger when any event starts)
+- Add card as a trigger in a flow
+- Tokens:
+    - 'Event name'
+    - 'Event description'
+    - 'Event location'

 ## Find Exchange Online ics url